 The statutes of limitations for securities crimes in Florida is five-year as explained in Florida Statute §517.302(4) and §775.15(2)(e).

-A two-year statute of limitations is applicable to most civil actions for securities fraud as provided in §95.11(4)(e).
+A two-year statute of limitations applies to most civil actions for securities fraud as provided in §95.11(4)(e).

 Crimes for the Sale of Unregistered Securities

-Any violation of Florida Statute §517.07 is classified as a strict liability offense because the prosecutor needs to prove that the defendant sold, or offered to sell, an unregistered security.
+Any Florida Statute §517.07 violation is classified as a strict liability offense because the prosecutor must prove that the defendant sold, or offered to sell an unregistered security.

 The intent to commit a crime is not an element of the crime.
 In many of these cases, the defendant claims that he or she did not know about the registration requirement or relied in good faith on the advice of an attorney.